peteromallet/Headless-Wan2GP/STRUCTURE.md

 * **specialized_handlers.py** – Contains handlers for specific, non-standard tasks like OpenPose generation and RIFE interpolation.
 Uses Supabase-compatible upload functions for all outputs.
 * **video_utils.py** – Provides utilities for video manipulation like cross-fading, frame extraction, and color matching.
 * **travel_segment_processor.py** – **NEW**: Shared processor that eliminates code duplication between travel segment handlers.
 Contains the unified logic for guide video creation, mask video creation, and video_prompt_type construction that was previously duplicated between `travel_between_images.py` and `worker.py`.
+* **lora_utils.py** – **NEW**: Centralized LoRA processing system with `process_all_loras()` function.
+Consolidates all LoRA handling (detection, optimization, download, formatting) into a single pipeline that replaces 200+ lines of scattered code.
+Supports auto-download of LightI2X/CausVid LoRAs and multiple input formats.

 ### source/sm_functions/ sub-package